Game-Design-and-Programming-Template/Publishing-A-Game-On-The-Web/README.md

 ### **6: Complete the assignment by submitting a link to your published game**

-After posting and testing the game you selected, submit **link to the game.**
+After posting and testing the game you selected, submit **link to your GitHub Pages site.**